Las Vegas Aviators

 Team History[edit]

-In connection with the move, the club changed its brand from Las Vegas 51s.
-The new nickname salutes Howard Hughes, an early pilot and successful entrepreneur whose company bought the club in 2013 and broke ground for the privately funded ballpark in 2018.
+The move became a trifecta as the club also changed its brand from Las Vegas 51s and its affiliation to the A's all in the same off-season.
+In fact, in the news conference announcing the new partnership the Aviators suggested "A's" would be an alternate nickname as it already is for the parent team[1] - although that never caught on.
+"Aviators" salutes Howard Hughes, an early pilot and successful entrepreneur whose company bought the club in 2013 and broke ground for the privately funded ballpark in 2018.

-After the New York Mets escaped parenting far-off Vegas by buying the Syracuse Chiefs, the then-51s signed the first new affiliation of the 2019-2020 cycle with the A's.
+After the New York Mets escaped parenting far-off Vegas by buying the Syracuse Chiefs, the 51s signed the first new affiliation of the 2019-2020 cycle with the A's.

-The franchise settled in Vegas, as the Las Vegas Stars, when the Portland Beavers moved there in 1983.
-Now on their third nickname and second stadium, they broke their Vegas season attendance record on the 42nd date of 2019 and totaled a minors-topping 650,934 spectators including 43 sellouts.
+The PCL landed in Vegas, under the name Las Vegas Stars, when the Portland Beavers moved there in 1983.
+Now on their third nickname and second stadium, the franchise broke its Vegas season attendance record on its 42nd home date of 2019 and totaled a Minor League Baseball-topping 650,934 spectators including 43 sellouts.

 The Vegas-Reno Aces season series winner gets the Silver Plate Trophy.